GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 In this exercise, you will add a Web Page to your app.
 The bot and web page will use the backchannel mechanism to communicate.
 The bot will send the user's ticket to the web page, which will display related KB articles for that ticket.
 The goal would be that a human supervisor agent can monitor the conversation and by using the web page decide if there is an article that can help the user and avoid the creation of a ticket.
 If he finds an article, the supervisor agent can click it to display it in the user conversation with the bot.

-The backchannel bot pattern is further explained in [this article](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-backchannel).
+The Bot Framework documentation contains more information about [how backchannel works](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-backchannel).

 Inside [this folder](./exercise8-BackChannel) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
 Remember that for using it, you first need to run `npm install` and complete the values in the `.env` file.